 What To Make With Crescent Rolls?

-Antipasto is a dish that is made up with a variety of meats, cheese, olives, pepperoncini, and sometimes mushrooms, and artichokes.
-You can get a good visual from this post on How To Make An Easy Antipasto Platter or from this Antipasto Salad recipe.
+You can get a good visual from this post on How To Make An Easy Antipasto Platter or from this Full-Sized Antipasto Salad recipe.
 This crescent ring has everything you’d find on an antipasto platter and stuffs it inside buttery, flaky crescent roll dough!

 How To Make An Antipasto Crescent Ring?